 - have taken antibiotics for a full 24 hours

 **The preschool can only administer doctor-prescribed medications.
-All medications brought to the school must have the original prescription with doctor's instructions**
+This includes all over-the-counter medications, sunscreens, diaper rash creams, lotions, etc. All medications brought to the school must be in the original packaging and have the original prescription with the doctor's instructions**

-If a child has been absent for 2 or more consecutive days due to illness, a doctor’s note is required before returning to school.
+*If a child has been absent for 3 or more consecutive days due to illness, a doctor’s note may be required before returning to school.